 Are you or a loved one struggling with a substance abuse addiction?
 Are your fears and thoughts of the unknown holding you back from seeking help?
 Do you have questions about Individual Therapy and how it can benefit you?

 At Ken Seeley Rehab, we have the knowledge and programs to help you achieve and continue a life of sobriety.
-To learn more about Ken Seely Rehab and our Individual Therapy program, contact us today!
+To learn more about Ken Seely Rehab and our Individual Therapy program, contact us here or call today!
 We look forward to helping you on your journey to sobriety.